willstepp/writings/sanctum-kthadras/sk.notes.md

 Chapter Eight:

-Things are going well.
+*) Things are going well.
-She is getting sleep.
+*) She is getting sleep.
-Makes up with Byron.
+*) Makes up with Byron.
-Takes a crochet class.
+*) Stops taking Lexapro against Dr Patels orders
-Stops taking Lexapro against Dr Patels orders
+*) Takes a crochet class.
-Wakes up vomiting, trembling, feeling dizzy
+-) Wakes up vomiting, trembling, feeling dizzy
-The next day she is hungry and eats a large breakfast.
+-) The next day she is hungry and eats a large breakfast.
 By noon the hunger has grown.
 Her stomach is in pain.
-She stops at the Golden Corral and eats plate after plate.
+She stops at the Golden -) Corral and eats plate after plate.
-She eats so much she has to run to the bathroom and vomits.
+-) She eats so much she has to run to the bathroom and vomits.
 Then she eats more, and is finally asked to leave.
-On the way home she stops at the liquor store and picks up jack Daniels and coke She gets drunk, trying to get rid of this empty feeling.
+-) On the way home she stops at the liquor store and picks up jack Daniels and coke -) She gets drunk, trying to get rid of this empty feeling.
 She has a joint that Crystal gave her and smokes that too.
-She is unable to sleep all night.
+-) She is unable to sleep all night.
-The next morning she calls in sick and returns to the Kroger.
+-) The next morning she calls in sick and returns to the Kroger.
-She cannot find the door, goes into Greens and buys more liquor, goes into the Kroger for grapefruit juice.
+-) She cannot find the door, goes into Greens and buys more liquor, goes into the Kroger for grapefruit juice.
-Breaks down in her car.
+-) Breaks down in her car.
 She then remembers what the man told her when she asked where they were: A certain place, a certain time, and a certain orientation.
-She waits until evening, goes through the opening in the fence, the woods, finds the door.
+-) She waits until evening, goes through the opening in the fence, the woods, finds the door.
 She enters and the man asks the same question as before.
+End of chapter.